-Approximately 96 born females, 15 - 17 years old (inclusive) will be recruited across six US sites; participants may be enrolled up until their 18th birthday.
-The accrual target for each site is approximately 16 participants.
-The study-wide accrual period is 12 months.
+Approximately 186 males and transgender females who have sex with men will be recruited across eight US and International sites.
+The study-wide accrual period is 6-9 months.
 Each site-specific accrual period may vary as this period is considered to begin on the first day of participant enrollment at each site.
+Site staff should make every effort to complete accrual at a rate of about 2-4 participants per month per site.

+Table 3-1 presents the accrual targets for each site.
 A site's total accrual target may change in the event that enrollment slots need to be transferred from one site to another, as authorized by the study leadership.